martinbruckner/fabio_v1/README.md

 ### Reproducibility

 Due to changes in the structure of the data sets provided by FAOSTAT after these scripts were written, they currently cannot be run.
-We are revising the code and will pulish it here in September 2019.
+We are revising the code and will publish it here in September 2019.

 ### Database